ironbar/orangutan/reports/04_Modeling.md

 I'm going to train two models: one with a smaller vector encoding and one that does not use mlp for visual encoding.

+I think that I should concentrate now on creating high quality train data and on the final stage of the challenge make many trainings trying architecture variations.

+#### 02 Preferences

+* Learn differences of sizes between goals, that should be green goals.
+If yellow goal the agent should pick it previously so that introduces bias in the experiment
+* Closer food is better than food away if the size is the same

+Forced choice could be part of this category, but it seems more reasonable to be on advanced preferences category.
+I think I can create levels for preference easily by reusing code from food category, because dead coming level is equivalent to these.

+One thing that worries me is that these levels will be quite simple and fast to pass, so they may dominate scores on the metrics.
+The only idea for solving this is to have few levels of this type.

+Transparent walls can be used so the agent sees the goal but it knows it has to navigate to get it.

+#### 03 Obstacles

+> Navigation around the different types of obstacles that exist in the environment.
+Navigation up ramps.
+Pushing movable objects out of the way.
+Exploration is a key component of animal behaviour.
+Whilst the more complex tasks involving pushing objects all appear in later categories, the agent must be able push some objects to solve all the tasks here.

+The only need to navigate up ramps is to climb to a platform or to climb a wall.
+I have to create levels that require those abilities.

+The need to push an object could arise from the object blocking the path or because it may be hiding the goal.

+All this levels should be created with generalization capacity on mind, changing one parameter should allow to create levels for generalization.

+#### 04 Avoidance

+> Completely avoiding red zones.
+Minimizing time spent on orange zones.

+For red zones we can think of many levels that can be created.

+For orange zones is more difficult, sometimes going to an orange zone is good and sometimes is bad.
+The agent could start on an orange zone and escape from it.

+#### 05 Spatial Reasoning

+> Navigation in restricted environments.
+Memory of exploration.
+Understanding gravity.

+Restricted environments refers to mazes probably and memory is required to solve a maze.

+Gravity could involve pussing objects to get the food, or avoid falling on an elevated maze or platform.

+#### 06 Generalization

+This should be faced as simple as taking previous levels and removing color information.

 ### Results

 The first model trained with incorrect arena configuration achieves a score of 25 on food category after